DroxDynamics/Drox-Dynamics/README.md

 This project builds upon the foundation of the [Drox Dynamics](https://github.com/IgorKhrupin/Drox-Dynamics), which is designed to make websites accessible for AI agents.

-We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to this project.
+We sincerely appreciate [WarmShao](https://github.com/warmshao) valuable contribution to this project.

-**Drox Dynamics UI:** is built on Gradio and supports most of `browser-use` functionalities.
-This UI is designed to be user-friendly and enables easy interaction with the browser agent.
+**Drox Dynamics UI:** It is built on Gradio and supports most **browser-related** functionalities.
+This user-friendly UI facilitates seamless interaction with the browser agent.

-**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including: Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama etc. And we plan to add support for even more models in the future.
+**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, and Ollama.
+Additionally, we plan to expand support for even more models.

-**Custom Browser Support:** You can use your own browser with our tool, eliminating the need to re-login to sites or deal with other authentication challenges.
-This feature also supports high-definition screen recording.
+**Custom Browser Support:** With our tool, you can use your own browser, eliminating the need to re-login to websites or handle authentication issues.
+Additionally, this feature supports high-definition screen recording.

-**Persistent Browser Sessions:** You can choose to keep the browser window open between AI tasks, allowing you to see the complete history and state of AI interactions.
+**Persistent Browser Sessions:** You have the option to keep the browser window open between AI tasks, enabling you to view the full history and state of AI interactions.